Joel-HsienChi/PointRobotUi/readme.md

 Before start using this UI program, please read following information:

-1. The python file is located at:
+1. The main ui python file is located at:
    ```bash
    /Python_Folder/UI_MySQL.py
    ```